nanovazquez/node-crash-course/README.md

 # Node.js crash-course

-This repository contains a set of short and simple exercises used in the node.js course of [FIUBA] (http://www.fi.uba.ar/) (Facultad de Ingeniería de la Universidad de Buenos Aires).
+This repository contains a set of short and simple exercises used in the [Node.js](https://nodejs.org/en/) course of the [FIUBA] (http://www.fi.uba.ar/) (Facultad de Ingeniería de la Universidad de Buenos Aires).

 ### Classes